New boiler costs, new boiler prices, new boiler deals and installation rates on new boilers in 2020

-In addition to the costs that have already been mentioned, extended warranties, especially ten-year warranties in most cases, are only able to be provided by trusted manufacturers and partners.
+In addition to the costs, we have highlighted, extended warranties, especially ten-year warranties in most cases, are only able to be provided by trusted manufacturers and partners.

-However, there is no denying that a longer warranty is an expense that is worth incurring.
+There is no denying that a more extended warranty is an expense that is worth incurring.
 It could end up saving you a lot of money in the long run!

 Thanks to upgrades in technology in recent times, boilers can be turned on and off with ease.
-You do not have to walk to the boiler in order to make changes.
+You do not have to walk to the boiler to make changes.

-Depending on the brand and type of the controller, it is going to add varying figures to the new boiler price.
+Depending on the brand and type of the controller, it is going to add different figures to the new boiler price.

 You may need to move the location of your boiler for many reasons.

-This is going to cost more money, which is going to require a number of new fittings and fixtures, as well as emotional robustness, additional pipework, and a lot of physical labour.
+Relocating is going to cost more money, which is going to require several new fittings and fixtures, as well as emotional robustness, additional pipework, and a lot of physical labour.

 Unless moving your boiler is vital, it is always a good idea to avoid this.
 If you are going down the back boiler removal and replacement route then you must now convert to a combi, regular or system boiler.

-A lot of the older heating systems are constructed using gas piping of a width around 15 mm.
+A lot of older central heating systems are constructed using gas piping of width around 15mm.

-However, in order for modern regulations to be met, these pipes need to be upgraded to 22 mm in most cases.
-This can sometimes cost more money.
+However, for current regulations, these pipes need to be upgraded to 22 mm in most cases, sometimes costing more money.

-In most cases, older pipes will also be made from lead, and so they will need to be replaced using copper piping.
+In most cases, older pipes are from lead, and so they will need to be replaced using copper piping.

-A plume kit is basically an extension kit that attaches to the flue of the boiler.
-This can be required when your boiler flue is too close for comfort to your neighbouring properties, door, or window.
+A plume kit is an extension kit that attaches to the flue of the boiler.
+They can be required when your boiler flue is too close for comfort to your neighbouring properties, door, or window.

 Plus, it must comply with Gas Safe regulations by law.